PM0203/IIOT_Team_Project_Group6/README.md

 Sensor values update within seconds.

-2. Check MQTT:

-mosquitto_sub -t "iiot/#"

-3. Check logs:
+2. Check logs:

 logs/YYYY-MM-DD/log_file.json

-4. Check database:
+3. Check database:

 SELECT * FROM "RAW DATA" ORDER BY timestamp DESC;

 migration.py is responsible for moving parsed records from the "RAW DATA" table into the sensor_data table, converting raw MQTT payloads into structured, clean database entries used by the dashboard.

-5. Test control from dashboard
+4. Test control from dashboard

 Streamlit triggers URLs like:

 http://<pi-ip>:8000/status

-Pi executes actuator control accordingly.

 ⸻